paul-vg/spotify-mp3-downloader/README.md

 # How to use:

 1. Install Node.js http://nodejs.org/
-2. (Only if you run OS X) Install id3lib `brew install id3lib` (If you don't have brew yet: http://brew.sh)
+2. Make sure you have id3tag in your $PATH
+3. `npm install`
-3. Run `node app.js` from the command line
+4. `node app.js`
-This will open your browser.
-If it does not, navigate to http://localhost:1717.
+5. Point your browser at http://localhost:1717.
-4. Drag spotify tracks from the Spotify desktop client to the website
+6. Drag spotify tracks from the Spotify desktop client to the website

 # Screenshots
 ![](http://i.imgur.com/4jSZ7HX.png)